patelrajb6/Design_Pattern_Generator_Plugin/README.md

        DePaCoG_PlugIn
        ├── README.md
        ├── build
-       ├── build.gradle
+       ├── build.gradle  #build setting for this module/project
        ├── gradle
        ├── gradlew
        ├── gradlew.bat
        ├── settings.gradle
        └── src
          ├── main
          │   ├── java
-           │   │   ├── ConfigGenerator   #package which got files which generates user choice of Config
+         │   │   ├── ConfigGenerator  # package for user generated configs
-           │   │   ├── DesignPatterns    #package imported from previous hw1 (needed to be modified)
+         │   │   ├── DesignPatterns  # package for design pattern generator code
+         │   │   ├── NameClashDetection # package needed for checking clashes
-           │   │   └── PlugInViews       #package contains all the files need to create GUI and its binding
-           │   └── resources
+         │   │   └── PlugInViews # package for views and dialogs for the the designpatterns │   └── resources
-           │       └── META-INF
          └── test
              ├── java
-               │   └── DesignPatterns   #Testing the Default and User Generated behaviour
+             │   └── DesignPatterns
              └── resources

 ### Tools used:
        Java as programming language to code
        Slf4j logger for logging/debugging